 Let's face it.
 Most people don't have the time or patience to tinker around with Amazon's seller tools.
 They just want to take a picture of something, sell it, and be done with it in less than a couple of days.

 There's no silver bullet here, but FOBO definitely finished the entire job with in a couple of days with the least conflict.
-Amazon generally gets stuff out of your house just as quickly while potentially earning more (for non-oversize items), but it can take a while for the transaction to complete.
+Amazon generally gets stuff out of your house just as quickly while potentially earning more (for non-oversize items), but it can take a while for the transaction to complete with an actual buyer.
 If you want to get on with your life and not worry about it, FOBO is where it's at.

 By all means, avoid Craigslist if possible… because it offers absolutely no protection for you as either a buyer or seller.
 You could be handed fake currency, or (as a buyer) end up with something defective/broken!
-Sometimes it's your only option for selling something… but this depends on where you live.
-The lucky people of San Francisco have FOBO now, and you could soon, too. — In some instances, I'd almost recommend the tax write-off from giving stuff to Goodwill over using Craigslist.
+Sometimes it's your only option for selling something, but this depends on where you live. — The lucky people of San Francisco have FOBO now, and you could soon, too.

 TIL that you can recycle electronics/e-waste at Goodwill stores for free.— Ben Guild (@benguild) December 5, 2013